Scottish-Tech-Army/covid-area-app/README.md

 Create feature branches from `develop`, squash and merge after PR.

 Release branch will be created when ready to push a version to `master`

+### Adding dependencies
+Please ensure you use `expo install <package>` to ensure the correct compatible version gets installed.
+Do not use `npm install` for any packages in this project.

 ## Team
 TBC